tari-project/tari/base_layer/wallet_ffi/README.md

 1. ```TARI_REPO_PATH``` needs to be changed to the path of the Tari repository (Optional - defaults to current repo)
 1. ```BUILD_ANDROID``` can be set to ```0``` to disable Android library build
 1. ```BUILD_IOS``` can be set to ```0``` to disable iOS library build
+1. ```PKG_PATH``` needs to be changed to OpenSSL 1.1 pkgconfig path (only necessary for iOS build)

 Save the file and rename it to ```build.config```

 ## Building the Libraries

 To build the libraries, ```cd``` to the Tari repository and then
 ```Shell Script
 cd base_layer/wallet_ffi
 sh mobile_build.sh
 ```

 The relevant libraries will then be built and placed in the appropriate directories of the Wallet-iOS and Wallet-Android repositories.

-# Setup (Windows)

-## Test

-1. Download SQL Lite (https://www.sqlite.org/index.html - 64bit) and unzip
-2. `sqlite3.dll` must be accessible via the session path

-## Build

-ToDo -  Android only